ZWerduex/pyqtcross/README.md

 cd pyqtcross
 ```

 I recommend using a virtual environment, but it's not mandatory.
-I will ensure that you know how to do it with pipenv, but you can use any other virtual environment manager.
+I will ensure that you know how to do it with `venv`, but you can use any other virtual environment manager.
 Once you're done with that part, you can install the requirements :

 ```bash
 pip install -r requirements.txt